 gustavo ramirez/Getty Images

-The term NSCLC describes a group of cancers that includes the following:
+The term “NSCLC” describes a group of cancers that includes the following:

-• Adenocarcinoma: This type of NSCLC is common in people who smoke.
-It is also the most prevalent form of lung cancer in people who do not smoke.
+• Adenocarcinoma: Adenocarcinoma is common in people who smoke.
+It is also the most common form of lung cancer in people who do not smoke.
 It begins in mucus-secreting cells in the lungs.
 Doctors can often diagnose it before it spreads.
-A subtype of adenocarcinoma labeled in situ, a localized type of cancer that spreads more slowly, usually has a better prognosis.
+A subtype of adenocarcinoma labeled in situ, a localized type of cancer that spreads more slowly, usually has a better outlook.

-• Squamous cell carcinoma: This type of cancer begins in squamous cells, which are flat cells that line the airway, including the lungs.
+• Squamous cell (epidermoid) carcinoma (SCC): SCC begins in squamous cells, which are flat cells that line the airway, including the lungs.
 Doctors often find them near the main airway in the lungs.
+This type of NSCLC also tends to develop in people who smoke, have a history of smoking, or have been exposed to secondhand smoke or dangerous toxins, such as asbestos.

 Other types of cancer can also grow in the lungs.